SiddharthSaravanan/SiddharthSaravanan.github.io/_portfolio/portfolio-5.md

 [preprint link](https://www.researchgate.net/publication/351437390_Deep_Learning_Framework_for_Optical_and_Microwave_Image_Matching)

-In this work we create a Deep Learning model capable of registering optical and microwave remote sensing images of the same scene.<br\>
+In this work we create a Deep Learning model capable of registering optical and microwave remote sensing images of the same scene.

 Shown below is the pipeline of our model.

 ![image info](../images/pipeline.png)